-Context: Creative people—such as engineers, designers, managers, researchers, lawyers, architects and investors—increasingly work in project teams.
+Context: Creative people—such as engineers, designers, managers, researchers, lawyers, architects and investors—increasingly work on critical projects in teams.
+But…

-Creative people often brush off customers with, “It will be done when it’s done!”
+Creative people working on a large project often brush off customers with, “It will be done when it’s done!”
 If creative professionals had done it before, we could expect them to estimate and deliver on time, but copying isn’t creative, and real creativity naturally involves uncertainty.
 Many have tried to impose detailed planning to creative efforts, but overplanning has produced extraordinary failures costing billions of dollars [char2005].
 Nevertheless, the value of creative work often depends on timely delivery, and patrons can become desperate.

 Creative people can shy away from economic matters, and yet economics drive their own ability to create and thrive.
 As a young researcher, I used paychecks as bookmarks, discovered them months later and deposited them; I’m not sure I got them all.
 Expecting creative people to be highly conscious of their own cost, or their work’s value, is often too much to ask.

 Creative people love their work.
 When creative people engage, they forget about time and become more productive.
 Creative people can be perfectionists, and so may prefer perfecting components over delivering a usable whole.
 At the same time, assembling components to produce a usable whole takes time.
 Assembling components can seem like wasted effort to some creative people, even though their non-working efforts are useless to others.

 Each of us has a limited capacity to make thoughtful decisions [danz2011].
 Because creative people make critical decisions frequently in their work, adding other decisions to their load can limit their creative output.